jondavidb/mca-method/mca_guideline_template.md

 **[This section should be customized for each specific guideline]**

+- **DEFINE MANDATORY STUDY TOPICS** - List the core topics that must be covered for this subject/level
+- **ORGANIZE TOPICS LOGICALLY** - Arrange topics in a learning progression that builds understanding
+- **SPECIFY TOPIC CONNECTIONS** - Explain how topics relate to and reinforce each other
 - Adapt the mentoring questions to the specific technology/domain
 - Modify progression indicators based on skill complexity
 - Adjust scaffolding strategies for the target audience
 - Include domain-specific resources and best practices
 - Define technology-specific assessment criteria
+- **CREATE TOPIC-SPECIFIC ASSESSMENT CHECKPOINTS** - Ensure each mandatory topic has clear competency indicators

 **Remember:** This template ensures consistency across all MCA guidelines while allowing for specialization based on specific learning objectives and target audiences.